 When daughters become adult with the desire to develop autonomy and seek their own individuality, they might have a hard time trusting their own choices.
 They might even be afraid of the thought that they might not withstand the influence of their mothers.

-And in the hopes of avoiding these feelings of incompetence and criticism, daughters just choose to pull away.
+And in the hopes of avoiding these negative feelings of incompetence and criticism, daughters just choose to pull away.
 Most of the time, these are just the feelings of the daughter without necessarily reflecting the reality that their mother feels critical or even entitled to continuing the authoritative role that they used to have.

 Develop Different Views